NouranAbdelaziz/Caravel_cocotb_verification_tutorial/README.md

 Make sure you updated the paths inside the ``design_info.yaml`` to match your paths as shown [here](https://github.com/efabless/caravel-sim-infrastructure/tree/main/cocotb#configure-the-repo).
 You can find the file in the ```caravel-sim-infrastructure/cocotb/``` directory
 ### 3. Create the firmware program:
 The firmware is written in C code and it is the program that will be running on the Caravel management SoC.
 You can use it to make any configurations you want.
 You can find a description for all the firmware C APIs [here](https://caravel-sim-infrastructure.readthedocs.io/en/latest/C_api.html#firmware-apis)
-For example, you can use it to configure the GPIO pins to have a certain value as shown in the code below:
+For example, you can use it to configure the GPIO pins to have a certain value as shown in the code below.
+You can find the source file [here](https://github.com/NouranAbdelaziz/caravel_user_project_cocotb_tutorial/blob/cocotb_dev/verilog/dv/cocotb/gpio_test/gpio_test.c):
 ```
 #include <common.h>
 void main(){